aseyboldt/fastq-rs/README.md

-- `wc -l` and `fastq` spend most of the time in `memchr()`, but in contrast to `wc`, `fastq` has to check that headers begin with `@` and separator lines with `+`.
-This seems to explain most of the difference in scenario 1.
+- `wc -l` and `fastq` spend most of the time in `memchr()`, but in contrast to `wc`, `fastq` has to check that headers begin with `@` and separator lines with `+` and do some more bookeeping.
-  `lz4 -d` uses a large buffer size (default 4MB), which seems to prevent the operating system from running `lz4` and `wc`  concurrently.
-  `fastq` avoids this problem with an internal queue.
+  `lz4 -d` uses a large buffer size (default 4MB), which seems to prevent the operating system from running `lz4` and `wc` concurrently when connected by a pipe. `fastq` avoids this problem with an internal queue.
 - `rust-bio` looses some time copying data and validating utf8.
   The large slowdown in the threaded version stems from the fact, that it sends each record to the other thread individually.
 Each send (I use a